sashakoshka/m4kc/README.md

 * Maintaining the original look and feel as closely as possible. ✅️
 * Keeping the final executable under 20 KB (on Linux, with the system I have set up in `build.sh`) ✅️
 * More blocks 🏗️
-* Perlin noise terrain generation ✅️ (water, caves, etc) 🏗️
+* Perlin noise terrain generation ✅️
+  * Water 🏗️
+  * Biomes 🏗️
+  * Caves ✅️
-* Infinite worlds, possibly vertically too 🏗️
+* Infinite worlds, horizontally and vertically too 🏗️
 * Mobs and multiplayer (this would require changing the rendering engine to some degree) 🏗️
 * Day/night ✅️